acm-uiuc/til/_til/vim/format-long-lines-to-text-width.md

+---
-# Format Long Lines To Text Width
+title: Format Long Lines To Text Width
+category: vim
+---

 Vim allows you to set the maximum width for text per line in a buffer with the `textwidth` setting.
 For example, you can set the maximum text width to